SashaMil/share-extended-project/README.md

 1) Try Debugging, Reading Errors
 2) Google a question
 3) Ask a neighbor
-4) Ask an instructor / Write your name on the queue
+4) Write your name on the queue (an instructor will help when available)

 ## THE NEXT TWO SCHOOL DAYS